 It is common to have discomfort in your fresh incisions, particularly with activity, so you might find that the discomfort increases temporarily as you increase your activity level each day.
-After the laparoscopic surgery, the largest will typically be the most sore, as it has a large internal stitch in the muscle.
+After the laparoscopic surgery, the left lower incision will typically be the most sore, as it is the largest and it is the only one with a large internal stitch in the muscle.
 Many people find that a heating pad works well for relieving the muscle discomfort after a big day of walking.
 Many women have reported that wearing supportive undergarments provides ongoing relief as well.

-Drainage:
+Drains and Drainage: